 The Company invests in a range of securities including, but not limited to, ordinary and preference shares, loan stocks, convertible securities, and permitted non-qualifying investments as well as cash.
-Unquoted investments are usually structured as a combination of ordinary shares and loan stocks or preference shares, while AIM-traded investments are primarily held in ordinary shares.
-No single investment may represent more than 15 per cent (by VCT value) of the Company's total investments.
+Unquoted investments are usually structured as a combination of ordinary shares and loan stocks or preference shares, while AIM-traded investment may represent more than 15 per cent (by VCT value) of the Company's total investments.